 Bergamotes de Nancy

-Amber-coloured hard french sweets made from sugar and bergamot essential oil.
-Created in 1857 in Nancy, when a candy-maker successfully combined bergamot essence with sugar at a perfumer’s suggestion.
-Bergamot is a small citrus fruit mainly cultivated in Calabria, Italy.
-The essential oil from its peel is also used to flavour Earl Grey tea, which gives you a sense of its distinctive fragrance.
+Bergamotes de Nancy are amber-coloured hard sweets made with sugar and bergamot essential oil.
+They were created in 1857 when a Nancy confectioner tried adding bergamot essence to sugar on the suggestion of a perfumer.
+Bergamot itself is a small citrus fruit, mainly grown in Calabria, and its essential oil is also what perfumes Earl Grey tea, which gives you an idea of the aroma.

-The sweets are translucent, fragrant, and distinctively flat and square.
-The sugar is heated over an open flame, then bergamot essence is added.
-After cooking, it is poured onto marble to cool before being hand-cut.
-They have Protected Geographical Indication status since 1996, making them one of the more officially protected french bonbons in France.
+The sweets are translucent, very fragrant, and recognisable by their flat, square shape.
+The sugar is heated over an open flame, the bergamot essence is added, then the mixture is poured onto marble to cool and hand-cut.
+They have had Protected Geographical Indication status since 1996, which makes them one of the more officially protected French bonbons.
+Confiserie Stanislas is the most famous maker in Nancy.
+The taste is perfumed and citrusy, more sophisticated than straightforward fruit sweets, and perfect if you like a bit of complexity in your candy.

 Anis de Flavigny

-Made in the Benedictine Abbey in Flavigny-sur-Ozerain in Burgundy since 1591.
-Possibly the oldest branded sweet still in continuous production in France, and one of the most distinctive french sweets you will encounter.
+Anis de Flavigny have been made in the Benedictine Abbey at Flavigny-sur-Ozerain in Burgundy since 1591, which probably makes them the oldest branded sweet still produced in France, and certainly one of the most distinctive.

-A single anise seed sits at the centre of each sweet, coated in thin layers of sugar syrup in large copper basins over 15 days.
-The result is a small, perfectly round sweet with a hard sugar exterior and an anise centre that releases its flavour gradually as the layers dissolve.
+Each sweet has a single anise seed at its centre, coated in thin layers of sugar syrup in large copper pans over the course of about 15 days.
+The result is a small, perfectly round sweet with a hard shell and an anise heart that slowly releases its flavour as the layers dissolve.

-If you visit Burgundy, the abbey is open to visitors.
-You can watch them being made.
+If you ever find yourself in Burgundy, the abbey is open to visitors and you can actually watch them being made.

 Pastille du Mineur